-First, DCFS is holding a series of Zoom meetings called "Family First Fits Us" to discuss what Family First is, how it aligns with our value that every child in Arkansas deserves a safe, stable, and nurturing family every day, and to inform staff of Arkansas's intent to implement Family First on Oct.
+First, DCFS is holding a series of Zoom meetings called "Family First Fits Us" to discuss what Family First is, how it aligns with the DCFS value that every child in Arkansas deserves a safe, stable, and nurturing family every day, and to inform staff of Arkansas's intent to implement Family First on Oct.
 1, 2019.
 These are high level overviews and will be followed up by in person trainings for each area on the specifics of how to assess for eligibility, how to complete a prevention plan, and how to choose an appropriate evidence-based practice if available.
 There will also be follow up trainings for the changes occurring in foster care placements.
-DCFS will continue to utilize Zoom meetings for updates and coaching sessions on candidacy, prevention plans, and EBPs.
+As a follow up to the introductory Zoom meetings and to help support the implementation, the In-Home Program Manager will conduct coaching calls with supervisors to further their understanding of candidacy, prevention plans, and the chosen EBPs.
+These coaching calls will have several purposes: